 A value Marigold holds is care and respect for the earth and our neighbors, and we are so grateful to have the opportunity to support First Lutheran's garden.
-We watered trees, planted many bulbs in the work demolishing the old frames and installing the new to provide years of garden service.
-2022 will again be directed by the impacts of the pandemic.
+We watered trees, planted many bulbs in the work demolishing the old frames and installing the again be directed by the impacts of the pandemic.
 Lessons learned in 2021 will certainly be helpful as we focus on the coming season.
 The following section comes from the Director of Marigold Preschool, Brenda Haak.
 We are thrilled to have these young children experiencing the garden and all of its wonders!